Friday, October 16, 2009

 GAO released testimony entitled, Longstanding Issues Impact EPA's and States' Enforcement Efforts (GAO-10-165T, October 15, 2009).
 GAO said that over the last 9 years it has undertaken a number of reviews of EPA’s environmental enforcement activities, including for the Clean Water Act.
 GAO said it was asked to summarize the results of five prior reports on the effectiveness of EPA’s enforcement program.
 Specifically, GAO statement includes information on the (1) factors that cause variations in enforcement activities and lead to inconsistencies across regions, (2) impact that inadequate resources and work force planning has had on enforcement, (3) efforts EPA has taken to improve priority planning, and (4) accuracy and transparency of measures of program effectiveness.
 GAO said its "prior recommendations have included the need for EPA to collect more complete and reliable data, develop improved guidance, and better performance measures.
 Although EPA has generally agreed with these recommendations, its implementation has been uneven."

-click here).
+Access the hearing website for an 8-page background document, a webcast and links to all testimony and opening statements (click here).
 Access a release from EPA and link to the details of the Clean Water Action Enforcement Plan (click here).
 Access the Honigman Environmental Law Department website for more information (click here).
 Access information on becoming a WIMS Corporate Sponsor (click here).